Alonso-del-Arte/toy-examples/README.md

 don't have an API key for an online currency exchange rate API.
 If you do have such an API key, make sure it is not quoted in any file watched by Git.

 For information regarding Hacktoberfest, see [CONTRIBUTING.md](CONTRIBUTING.md).
+Follow those guidelines to ensure not just that your contribution is accepted for Hacktoberfest, but also that it persists in the main branch after Hacktoberfest.

 ## The four pillars of OOP